IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

 In the unselectable input field "Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12 TestCase 10 Heisei 12" is rendered.

+### TC11 User should be able to convert to Kõki using the Big Text Converter

+### TC11.1 User should be able to convert from Gregorian to Kõki

+#### Test Steps

+1. Select the Gregorian Calendar to convert from
+2. Select the Kõki Calendar to convert to
+3. In the input field type "TestCase 11 2000/12/25 TestCase 11"
+4. Press Convert

+#### Expected

+In the unselectable input field "2660/12/25" is rendered.

+### TC11.2 User should be able to convert from Japanese Era to Kõki

+#### Test Steps

+1. Select the Japanese Era Calendar to convert from
+2. Select the Kõki Calendar to convert to
+3. In the input field type "TestCase 11 Heisei 12 TestCase 11"
+4. Press Convert

+#### Expected

+In the unselectable input field "2660/12/25" is rendered.

+## TC12 User should be able to convert to Gregorian using the Big Text Converter

+### TC12.1 User should be able to convert from Kõki to Gregorian

+#### Test Steps

+1. Select the Kõki Calendar to convert from
+2. Select the Gregorian Calendar to convert to
+3. In the input field type "TestCase 12 2660/12/25 TestCase 12"
+4. Press Convert

+#### Expected

+In the unselectable input field "2000/12/25" is rendered.

+### TC12.2 User should be able to convert from Japanese Era to Gregorian

+#### Test Steps

+1. Select the Japanese Era Calendar to convert from
+2. Select the Gregorian Calendar to convert to
+3. In the input field type "TestCase 12 Heisei 12 TestCase 12"
+4. Press Convert

+#### Expected

+In the unselectable input field "2000/12/25" is rendered.